tanyaduhan/Air_Quality_Monitor/README.md

 receiver.
 The real-data monitoring happens in the system with the help of AdaFruit.
 All of the components of the circuit are controlled with the help of Python libraries and code.

+#please find everything in detail in the project report